maxxiimo/the-front-end-manifesto/information-architecting.md

 ![][Prototype]

+The end result: a well-defined user interface layout for my entire application.

 ### Wireframing

 **No More Exercises!** At this point it's time to start coding.
 From the exercises above you have absolutely everything you need to start coding with confidence that the site's information architecture and layout are pretty darn close to what you will ultimately develop.